intrinio/javascript-sdk/docs/IndexApi.md

 var index_api = new intrinio.IndexApi();

-var identifier = "identifier_example"; // String | An Index Identifier (symbol, Intrinio ID)
+var identifier = "$GDP"; // String | An Index Identifier (symbol, Intrinio ID)

-var tag = "tag_example"; // String | An Intrinio data tag ID or code-name
+var tag = "level"; // String | An Intrinio data tag ID or code-name

 var opts = {
-  'type': "type_example", // String | Filter by type, when applicable 'startDate': new Date("2013-10-20"), // Date | Get historical data on or after this date 'endDate': new Date("2013-10-20"), // Date | Get historical data on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'nextPage': "" // String | Gets the next page of data from a previous API call };
+  'type': null, // String | Filter by type, when applicable 'startDate': new Date("2018-01-01"), // Date | Get historical data on or after this date 'endDate': new Date("2019-01-01"), // Date | Get historical data on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'nextPage': null // String | Gets the next page of data from a previous API call };

 index_api.getEconomicIndexHistoricalData(identifier, tag, opts).then(function(data) {